The fork allows installing numpy before installing pip requirements in order to fix a bug with the install of

 manylinux wheels are provided by the package maintainers (common).
 For recommended solutions, check out this article for more information.

-requirements.txt must be present at the root of your application's repository.
+requirements.txt must be present at the root of your application's repository to deploy.

 $ heroku buildpacks:set heroku/python